wearenolte/lean-theme/patterns/README.md

 # Patterns

+The directories are organized following the [atomic design](http://bradfrost.com/blog/post/atomic-web-design/#atoms) philosophy so every UI element might be part of a template, organisms, molecule or atom.

 This directory contains all the assets required to create the site and here is where mostly all of your code should be placed.